DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 sudo apt install -y git curl wget unzip zip htop openssh-client libc-bin openssl
 ```

-> [!NOTE]
-> *This WSL VM automatically has the IP-Address of your local Windows and your Firewall may need to be taught to accept connections on port 443 in order to serve the https:// webinterface.
->
-> And in order to disable the VM get crawled by Windows Defender Antimalware Service.
-> Paste this to the terminal as **Administrator** only if you use Microsoft Defender:
-> ```
-> New-NetFirewallRule -DisplayName "Allow HTTPS Inbound" -Direction Inbound -Protocol TCP -LocalPort 443 -Action Allow
->
-> Add-MpPreference -ExclusionPath "$env:LOCALAPPDATA\Packages\TheDebianProject.DebianGNULinux_*\LocalState"
-> ```
 #### 2.1.8.
 Scheduler Task – Autostart and Shutdown the VM on Windows Start and Shutdown

 To automatically start and stop your WSL Debian VM with Windows: